Barry Soper: Apec leaders won't get to clink their glasses in Chile's capital

 If you think that's harsh then think again.

-During the many years of covering the cocktail clinkers, there's only one which really gave us something to sink out teeth into, other than skirmishes on the sidelines.

-That was the sixth meeting of Apec leaders in Bogor, Indonesia, back in 1994 where they set some trade goals.
+During the many years of covering the cocktail clinkers, there's only one which really gave us something to sink our teeth into, other than skirmishes on the sidelines.
+That was the sixth meeting of Apec leaders in Bogor, Indonesia, back in 1994, where they set some trade goals.

-Our Prime Minister of the day was Jim Bolger who signed off the declaration with the other leaders including the American President Bill Clinton who just four years later was facing impeachment for not having sex with that woman.
+Our Prime Minister of the day was Jim Bolger, who signed off the declaration with the other leaders including the American President Bill Clinton who just four years later was facing impeachment for not having sex with that woman.

 The goals aimed at seeing free trade between the industrialised economies by 2010 and would have enveloped developing countries by next year.

-The goals were kicked to touch nine years ago, hardly surprising given the only two leaders who are still around to honour the goals are the Malaysian leader, who's forgotten about them, and the Sultan of Brunei who has little need for free trade given that everything in his country for its half a million citizens is free thanks to the never ending supply of oil.
+The goals were kicked to touch nine years ago, hardly surprising given the only two leaders who are still around to honour them are the Malaysian leader, who's forgotten about them, and the Sultan of Brunei, who has little need for free trade given that everything in his country for its half a million citizens is free thanks to the never-ending supply of oil.

-In reality the real benefit of this gathering is that they all get together every year and chew the fat and for a country New Zealand's size that's important.
+In reality, the real benefit of this gathering is that they all get together every year and chew the fat and for a country of New Zealand's size that's important.

 Next year it'll be in Malaysia, presided over by their leader who will have celebrated his 95th birthday and who certainly will deserve a cocktail or two.